Nahom Nigussie: Ethiopian street and documentary photographer documenting urban life and transformation

 What are the main themes that inspire your photography?

 I am also interested in transformation — how places and people change over time.
-Living in a city that is constantly evolving pushes me to document these shifts, both visually and emotionally, to understand where we are and where we are going.
+Living in a city that is constantly evolving pushes me to document these shifts, both visually and emotionally.

-Through my images, I try to connect with others by keeping things honest and relatable.
+Through my images, I try to connect with others by keeping things honest.
 I do not try to stage or control too much; instead, I observe and respond to what is already there.
-I want people to see something familiar in my work — something that feels real to them, even if it comes from a different place.

 At the same time, I hope my photographs create space for reflection.
-Whether it is a feeling, a memory, or a question, I want the viewer to engage with the image in their own way and find their own meaning within it.
+I want the viewer to engage with the image in their own way and find their own meaning within it.

 What moment in your career are you most proud of?

-Having my work shown in that space and featured on the platform was a very meaningful milestone for me.
-It felt like a moment of recognition and encouragement to keep going.
+Having my work shown in that space and featured on the platform was a meaningful milestone for me.

 What is the biggest challenge you've faced as a photographer?

-Practicing street photography in a context where awareness and understanding of the medium are still limited is a major challenge.
-Photographing in public spaces can be difficult, especially when people are not always comfortable or familiar with being photographed.
+I practice street photography in a context where awareness and understanding of the medium are still limited, and this is a major challenge.
+Also, it can be difficult to take pictures in public spaces, especially when people are not always comfortable or familiar with being photographed.

 I have also had challenging encounters with authorities — there was a time I was stopped by police, physically confronted, and had to spend hours explaining why I was taking photos on the street.

-Experiences like that have been difficult, but they have also taught me patience, resilience, and the importance of communication.
-I have learned to be more mindful of my surroundings, to approach situations calmly, and to better explain my intentions when needed.
+These experiences have taught me patience, resilience, and the importance of communication.
+I have learned to be more mindful of my surroundings, approach situations calmly, and better explain my intentions when needed.

 "My photography focuses on everyday life, human connection, identity, and the quiet changes happening in my city."